Welcome to today's edition of the Rush 24-7 podcast.

 But it's a good post, and it's a good point.

-And in addition to everything else that a limbaugh theorem, the fact that there is so much guilt, white guilt, that's behind the election of Obama, that that same white guilt is simply not going to show up and hold him responsible.
+And in addition to everything else of the Limbaugh theorem, the fact that there is so much guilt, white guilt, that's behind the election of Obama.

-Not you and I. I mean, you we voted against Obama, so we're not, we don't have white guilt, but there's a lot of white voters voted for Obama simply because of racial reasons, hoping to get rid of racism, or wanting people to know they weren't racist, or whatever, but it's all oriented towards how Shelby Steele has described, and I think brilliantly white guilt.
+But there's a lot of white voters voted for Obama simply because of racial reasons, hoping to get rid of racism or wanting people to know they weren't racist or whatever.

 It's why he's not going to be held responsible for anything.

-Give me the member of the House of Representatives going to make that move and then be joined by enough other members to make it a reality.
+Give me the member of the House of Representatives who's going to make that move and then be joined by enough other members to make it a reality.

-Tell me who's gonna do it.
+Tell me who's going to do it.

-Nobody's gonna do it.
+Nobody's going to do it.

-And why aren't they gonna do it?
+And why aren't they going to do it?

-This divided the country even more so on racial lines than and that was another thing that was supposed to end with Obama's election.
+And that was another thing that was supposed to end with Obama's election.

 So let me take a brief time out here, folks.